-•We will not be getting into anatomical details, such as: the muscular component of the proprioception, and the one in the tendons, the "Golgi Tendon Organs", but specialized studies underline the importance of the proprioceptive factor for the efficiency of the handball performances, as well as for improving the incidence of injuries in handball (Marzinka Z.) in general, and at ankle lever (Quinn E.) in particular.
+•We will not be getting into anatomical details, such as: the muscular component of the proprioception, represented by the "muscular spindle"

+and the one in the tendons, the "Golgi Tendon Organs",

+but specialized studies underline the importance of the proprioceptive factor for the efficiency of the handball performances, as well as for improving the incidence of initials in handball (Marzinka Z.) in general, and at ankle level (Quinn E.) in particular.